You can update the IP address of an OCA by using the console on the appliance.

 - Follow the steps in this article: Connect to the console on the appliance.

 - Using the up/down arrows and the 'Enter' key on your keyboard, choose the “reip (edit current config)” command option.

-- Follow the steps on the screen to modify the IP address, then click OK.
+- Follow the steps on the screen to modify the IP address (or other settings as needed), then click OK.